 There are several important configuration parameters relating to preemption:

-- SelectType: Slurm job preemption logic supports nodes allocated by the select/linear plugin, socket/core/CPU resources allocated by the select/cons_res plugin or select/cray for Cray systems without ALPS.
+- SelectType: Slurm job preemption logic supports nodes allocated by the select/linear plugin, socket/core/CPU resources allocated by the select/cons_res plugin or select/cray_aries for Cray XC systems without ALPS.

 SelectTypeParameter: Since resources may be getting over-allocated